NeverRanked · Measurement methodology

 Reproducibility

-The classifier source code is public.
-Gemma (one of the seven engines) is open-weight; any auditor can re-run the same prompts against Gemma and verify our numbers independently.
+The method is documented here in full, the question sets are locked by hash, and every published claim ties back to a dated run on the /claims/ ledger.
+Gemma (one of the seven engines) is open-weight, so the Gemma model itself is independently inspectable.
 The raw measurement data captured for each engagement lives in the customer's data store and is exportable any time.
-The aggregator and catalog tools are public.
 If anything in a deliverable does not survive your auditor's review, we want to know.

 How public artifacts cite this methodology